 The Portuguese presidency of the EU Council aims to meet the European Parliament halfway by increasing up to 25% the eco-scheme ring-fencing, in a bid to break the deadlock on the green architecture of the Common Agriculture Policy (CAP) reform.

 Welcome to EURACTIV’s AgriFood Brief, your weekly update on all things Agriculture & Food in the EU.
 You can subscribe here if you haven’t done so yet.
-The launch of the new EU food policy, the Farm 2 Fork strategy,...
+We speak with the chair of the European Parliament’s AGRI committee, Norbert Lins, about...

 Welcome to EURACTIV’s AgriFood Brief, your weekly update on all things Agriculture & Food in the EU.
 You can subscribe here if you haven’t done so yet.
-The latest draft of the Farm to Fork strategy, obtained by EURACTIV, features...
+PLEASE NOTE: Due to the Easter break, we have taken a brief pause from podcasting...

 Labelling foodstuff as gene-edited products is simply not possible as the genetic improvements brought by the new breeding technologies (NBTs) are not identifiable, according to the Italian MEP Herbert Dorfmann.

 The proposed colour-coded Nutri-Score labelling system should not be seen as a panacea for consumers to assess the healthiness of food, according to a member of the cabinet of EU's agriculture Commissioner Janusz Wojciechowski.